jameshanlon/cheese/cheese/pages/privacy-notice-staff-and-members.md

 <a class="anchor" name="sharing-data"></a>
 ## Who do we share your data with?

-We do not share staff or member personal data with any third parties.
+We do not share staff or member personal data with any third parties, other than for the legal requirements of listing by Companies House.

 <a class="anchor" name="security-measures"></a>
 ## How do we keep your data safe?